Rismosch/ris_engine/external/README.md

 All files in `./external/` are not mine and are licensed under their respective licenses.
-See below for info.

 Project: SDL2
 URL: https://www.libsdl.org/